Rotary Youth Driver Awareness (RYDA)

 The ‘Crash Investigator’ sessions are co-presented with a person with lived experience of brain injury and/or spinal cord injury.

-Crash survivor Alf Archer co-presents every session, sharing valuable insights on life with brain injury sustained as a result of a motor vehicle crash.
+A crash survivor co-presents every session, sharing valuable insights on life with brain injury sustained as a result of a motor vehicle crash.

-The session provides a unique opportunity for students to interview Alf and investigate the event that changed his life.
+The session provides a unique opportunity for students to interviews and investigate the event that changed his life.

-Learning about Alf’s experience helps to inform the choices young Tasmanians make as they become independent road users.
+Learning about their experience helps to inform the choices young Tasmanians make as they become independent road users.

 Students are asked to consider the effects of sustaining a serious permanent injury, such as a brain injury or a spinal cord injury, from a road crash: